NICE process and methods

 1.4 Choice of guideline topics

-We may develop guideline recommendations on new topics, or update existing guideline recommendations.
-Decisions on which new topics to develop guideline recommendations on, and in what order, are based on factors such as:
+We may develop guideline recommendations on new topic areas or update existing guideline recommendations.
+Decisions on which new topics to develop recommendations on will be based on the NICE-wide topic prioritisation process.
+This process ensures that NICE guidance reflects national priorities.

 1.5 Who is involved